CausticLang/CausticLexer/README.md

 - `i`: ignore case / case insensitive
 - `m`: multiline - `^` matches beginning of line or string, `$` matches end of either
 - `s`: single-line / "dotall" - `.` matches newlines as well

+### Meta
+"Meta" nodes that don't actually match anything, but can change some context

+#### Stealer
+> `nodes.Stealer`

+A "stealer" node is denoted by a `!`, and is only acceptable in a group

+If a [group](#group) reaches a "stealer" node, then the group will raise an exception if any of the subsequent nodes fail